-You may ask us to review our coverage determination, even if only part of our decision is not what you requested.
-When we receive your request to review the coverage determination, we give the request to people at our organization who were not involved in making the coverage determination.
+Appeal to the plan You may ask us to review our initial determination, even if only part of our decision is not what you requested.
+An appeal to the plan about a Part D drug is also called a plan "redetermination".
+When we receive your request to review the initial determination, we give the request to people at our organization who were not involved in making the initial determination.
 This helps ensure that we will give your request a fresh look.

-Who may file your appeal of the coverage determination?

-You or your appointed representative may file a standard appeal request.

-You, your appointed representative, or your doctor may file a fast appeal request.
+Who may file your appeal of the initial determination?
+If you are appealing an initial decision about a Part D drug, you or your representative may file a standard appeal request, or you, your representative, or your doctor may file a fast appeal request.
+Please see "Who may ask for an initial determination?" for information about appointing a representative.
+How soon must you file your appeal?